sanjeshpathak/realtimedashboardplatform/README.md

 ## MQTT Broker

 You need a MQTT Broker for the dashboard platform to work.
-There are many open source and commercially MQTT Brokers available.
+There are many open source and commercial MQTT Brokers available.
 One of the most popular open source broker is the Eclipse Mosquitto (<http://mosquitto.org/>).
-You can download install it locally and and use it.
+You can download, install it locally and and use it.

-In case you do not want to host your own broker, there are brokers publicly available.
+In case you do not want to host your own broker, there are brokers available publicly.
 Here's one hosted by Mosquitto project at <http://test.mosquitto.org/>

 The page here lists some hosted MQTT brokers that you can use with limited free usage: <https://diyprojects.io/8-online-mqtt-brokers-iot-connected-objects-cloud/#.W11X4dIzZPY>